Tips for Cleaning Your AC System

 2. Check Your Filter

-Not sure when you last checked yours?
-Pull it out and hold it up to the light.
-If there’s no light visible, get a new one.
+Unsure when you last checked yours?
+Take it out and hold it up to the light.
+If light isn’t visible, buy a new one.

 3. Clean the Inside